 quashed.”

 The last case in 1847, charged with absconding from his employment at the 'Portland Gazette', became a huge issue in the newspapers criticizing the local judicial system.
-Again Lawrence was found, on appeal, not guilty on grounds that his job as a compositor was classed as a profession not a manual job and therefore the normal rules of employment did not apply.
-This case would be used as an example of precedence for similar cases in following years.
+Again Lawrence was found, on appeal, not guilty on grounds that his job as a compositor was classed as a profession not a manual job and therefore the normal rules of employment did not

 One journalist wrote a scathing review of the case, in which he said, in part: